OpsMx/standard-isd-gitops/upgrade/README.md

    - `kubectl -n opsmx-isd create secret generic keystorepassword --from-literal keystorepassword=PUT_YOUR_SECRET_HERE`

 ## Scenario B
-Use this set if instructions if:
+Use this set of instructions if:
-a) You have a 4.0.3.1/4.0.4.3 installed using gitops installer
+a) You have a 4.0.3.1 installed using gitops installer
 b) Already have a gitops-repo for ISD (AP and Spinnaker) Configuration

 Execute these commands, replacing "gitops-repo" with your repo